humaans/react-machine/README.md

 - [x] add internal() transitions that transition to itself, useful for assign and other bits
 - [x] find a better name for "transforms"
 - [x] add prev state (aka history)
+- [x] protect promises from sending events if they were cleaned up

 - [ ] experiment with hierarchy (!!!!!!!!!!!)

-- [ ] why are errors thrown in effect dipose not handled?
-- [ ] possibly convert assigns and actions into reducers, so they're applied in order
+- [ ] convert actions into reducers, so they're applied in order
-- [ ] possibly move the code into standalone functions and pass machine every time
-- [ ] add React tests
 - [ ] complete the tests
 - [ ] add debug logging option
-- [ ] protect promises from sending events if they were cleaned up
 - [ ] write proper typings
+- [ ] why are errors thrown in effect dipose not handled?
+- [ ] write a thorough readme
 - [ ] release!